tsuku-dev/tsuku/docs/DESIGN-platform-tuple-support.md

 ## Context and Problem Statement

 PR #685 implemented platform-aware recipes with OS and architecture constraints using the `supported_os` and `supported_arch` arrays.
-While this provides recipe-level platform filtering, it operates at OS-level granularity only for step-level features like `install_guide` and the `when` clause.
+While this provides recipe-level platform filtering, the step-level `install_guide` field operates at OS-level granularity only.

 The `install_guide` field in the `require_system` action currently maps OS strings (`darwin`, `linux`) to installation instructions.
 However, some system dependencies have different installation methods or package names based on both OS _and_ architecture.
 For example: